reinert/requestor/README.md

 bookService.deleteBook(123).onSuccess( () -> showSucessMsg() ).onFail(...);
 ```

-### Creating the app's abstract Service
+### Creating the app's BaseService

 It is helpful to handle the errors inside the Service, so we do not always have to set fail callbacks.
-Therefore, we recommend implementing an app's abstract Service and extending the client services from it.
+Therefore, we recommend implementing an app's BaseService and extending the client services from it.
 This way, it is feasible handle all non-happy paths in one place only.
 For example, check the
 `applyErrorCallbacks` method below.
-It adds some predefined callbacks to requests:
+It adds some predefined callbacks to every request:

 ```java
 public abstract class MyAppService<E> extends BaseService {